ManageIQ/manageiq-pods/manageiq-operator/README.md

 ...
 spec:
   ...
-  oidcClientSecret: <name of your openshift OIDC CA cert>
+  oidcCaCertSecret: <name of your openshift OIDC CA cert>
 ```